Erskine Bridge Bluetooth Vehicle Tracking Study

 |Project Location:||Erskine Bridge and approach roads, from West Dunbartonshire and Renfrewshire, Scotland.|

 Opened in 1971 the Erskine Bridge spans the River Clyde and is maintained by Transport Scotland.
 The bridge carries approximately 40,000 vehicles per day but also has pedestrian walkways and cycle paths.
-A major project for essential barrier replacement was started in June 2013.
+A major project for essential barrier replacement resulted in lane closures on the bridge.

 The barrier replacement work reduced the traffic to one lane, with traffic signals at the north side of the bridge for a period of 12 months.
 Controlling and reducing vehicle queues during the works was a key challenge and could only be achieved if the control room for the bridge had live traffic flow information.
 The first few days of the works involved surveyors who manually observed the traffic queue length and reported via mobile phone.
 This was only partially effective and would have also been a costly long term solution.
 Automation of the monitoring and accurate, live reporting was needed.

-The Traffic and Data Services Division of Tracsis (as Sky High Technology at the time of the project) used live traffic monitoring technology on the Erskine Bridge, using bluetooth vehicle tracking scanners and reporting via a web based dashboard.
+The Traffic and Data Services Division of Tracsis used live traffic monitoring technology on the Erskine Bridge, using bluetooth vehicle tracking scanners and reporting via a web based dashboard.
 This technology had been proven to be very effective in previous projects including the London 2012 Olympics and Paralympics.

 A network of 7 small bluetooth vehicle tracking scanners mounted on roadside furniture recorded the MAC codes (a unique number that identifies a mobile device on the network) as they travelled through the road system.
 From this data we provided live journey times of vehicles to the control room via a web based dashboard.
 Delays to drivers were visible to controllers of the traffic signals at all times and action could be taken to prevent queues building.